j1nma/dumberOS/README.md

 - Reserve memory for the calling process
 - Free memory of the calling process

-### Proccesses, Threads, Context Switching y Scheduling
+### Processes, Threads, Context Switching y Scheduling

 The system must have pre-emptive multitasking in a variable amount of processes.
 To do this, the system must implement some mechanism that allows to suspend the execution of a process and continue the execution of another one (context switching), without requiring that they release the control of the CPU, and with some structure / algorithm that allows to select the next process (scheduler).